SidneyJob/Werkzeuger/README.md

 ## EN
-Werkzeuger can generate a debug pin and a cookie to enter the Werkzeug debug console Read more about generating pin in my article: WAIT
+Werkzeuger can generate a debug pin and a cookie to enter the Werkzeug debug console Read more about generating pin in my article: [Link](https://habr.com/ru/articles/738238/)

 ![Screenshot](https://github.com/SidneyJob/Werkzeuger/blob/main/img/help.png)